1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 Why Arc-Plot Stories Are Losing Power

+The core of McKee’s narrative theory is the gap between subjective expectation and objective reality.
 The protagonist desires something, acts, fails, adapts, and repeats.
 Reality never matches expectation, so new desires emerge.
 Through cycles of positive and negative outcomes, the story reaches climax where meaning is revealed.
 Not just victory—but perspective change.
 A classic example (not McKee’s own, but structurally perfect) is “Saving Private Ryan.”

 Three brothers die in WWII.
 A squad is sent to save the last surviving brother, Ryan.
 Viewers watch beloved characters fall one by one.
 Hope and despair alternate.
 At the climax, Captain Miller dies and tells Ryan: